stormwhale/NYC-congestion-toll-Python/README.md

-Trial runs for py.scripts for NYC congestion toll
+Recreation of NYC congestion toll system in python.
+There will be 3 parts of the application: EZPass registry, EZPass scanner, and EZPass toll calcculator